Colin Kaepernick Had Direct Talks with Ravens, Team 'Weighing Decision'

-Baltimore Ravens president Richard W. Cass said the team spoke with Colin Kaepernick and is "weighing" whether to sign the free-agent quarterback, the Baltimore Sun's Jeff Zrebiec reported Sunday.
+Baltimore Ravens president Richard W. Cass said the team spoke with Colin Kaepernick and is considering signing the free-agent quarterback, Jill Martin of CNN reported Monday.

+Ravens owner Stephen Bisciotti said Sunday such a move would "upset some people," per Martin.

+The Baltimore Sun's Jeff Zrebiec noted Cass said the team is weighing the decision.
+Bisciotti also said he had spoken with former Raven Ray Lewis and current players about signing Kaepernick.

 Kaepernick remains unsigned after he voided his contract with the San Francisco 49ers in March.
 He threw for 2,241 yards and 16 touchdowns with four interceptions in 12 games with the team in 2016.